Frederick Hugh Cunliffe

-Brigadier Frederick Hugh Gordon Cunliffe, (6 September 1861 – 13 June 1955) was a British Army officer who was one of the main British commanders at the Kamerun campaign during the First World War, and earned a key victory at the Siege of Mora.
+Brigadier-General Frederick Hugh Gordon Cunliffe, (6 September 1861 – 13 June 1955) was a British Army officer who was one of the main British commanders at the Kamerun campaign during the First World War, and earned a key victory at the Siege of Mora.

 Early life and family

 Frederick Hugh Gordon Cunliffe was born on 6 September 1861, the son of Major General George Gordon Cunliffe and Pauline Lumsdaine.
 He married Ella Sophie Gaussen in 1895 and the couple had one daughter, Cecile Gertrude Cunliffe.

 Military career

 Cunliffe began his military career at the United Services College, Westward Ho!, where he joined the 1st Warwickshire Militia.
 He was subsequently commissioned in the 9th Queen's Royal Lancers in 1887.
 He served in the Hazara Expedition of 1891 and was awarded the India General Service Medal with clasp 'Hazara 1891'.
 He later also participated in the Chitral Expedition and the Second Boer War.